jsthayer/file-sifter/doc/manpage.md

  ~ Follow symbolic links while scanning the file system.
 By default, when a symbolic link is found, an entry is created about the symbolic link itself.
    When this option is in effect, an entry is created with information about the link *target*.
-If a symbolic link points to a directory, the program descends into that directory only if this option is in effect.
+If a symbolic link points to a directory, the program will not descend into that directory unless this option is in effect.

 **-X**, **--xdev**
  ~ Stay within one file system.
 If a subdirectory is mount point, don't descend into it.